 Solid Waste Management is one of the prioritised projects by Isiolo municipality.
 The municipality is the principal institution charged with improving the waste collection and management services as per the Urban Areas and Cities Act 2011 and the Municipal Charter.
 For this value chain, they have built partnerships with UNHabitat and the UKAid funded SUED programme.

 The municipality would like to ensure there is proper and efficient waste collection, handling, sorting, and development of waste to value products with private sector involvement for long term sustainability.
-Isiolo currently produces an estimated 33,500 tonnes of waste annually, which is more than the municipality can collect and properly dispose off with its two waste collection trucks that have a capacity of 2,400 tonnes of waste annually, assuming 6 collection days per week.
+Isiolo currently produces an estimated 33,500 tonnes of waste annually, which is more than the municipality can collect and properly dispose of with its two waste collection trucks that have a capacity of 2,400 tonnes of waste annually, assuming 6 collection days per week.

 The SUED programme has supported Isiolo municipality in developing a Pre-Feasibility Report for the Solid Waste Management value chain, in this report it was noted that for the value chain to be technically and financially viable to private operators/investors, the municipality should ensure that there is: